 MRSA is carried by about one in three people and lives on the surface of our skin, or in our nose.
 Most people carry this without developing an infection.
 However it can cause serious problems for some people so we work to reduce the risk of spread of infection by screening all patients before an operation or procedure.
 Swabs will be taken to test for MRSA and a course of treatment will be arranged if necessary.

 Director of Infection Prevention and Control (DIPC) annual report

-The Chief Nurse of York Teaching Hospital NHS Foundation Trust is designated as the Director of Infection Prevention and Control (DIPC), a role outlined in the Hygiene Code 2006 (revised 2009).
+The Chief Nurse of York and Scarborough Teaching Hospitals NHS Foundation Trust is designated as the Director of Infection Prevention and Control (DIPC), a role outlined in the Hygiene Code 2006 (revised 2009).
 The DIPC produces an annual report, our most recent report can be accessed here.